Engagement & CRM Β· Guide

 Q What is cadence design in outbound sales?

-Cadence design is the process of deciding which channels to use, how many touches to send, how to space them across the campaign window, and how to vary that structure by lead tier.
+Cadence design is deciding which channels to use, how many touches to send, how to space them, and how to vary structure by lead tier.
 It is a structural decision made before message writing, not after.
-A poorly designed cadence will underperform regardless of how good the copy is.

 Q How many touches should a cold outbound cadence have?